 A superior software product is one that is informative yet concise, simple yet empowering, and above all, seamless.
 Product managers strive to build the best software/ apps for their customers — to take those very customers through a smooth journey towards achieving their goals with the product.

 In this endless process of delivering the best user experience, product managers often come across ‘Uh-oh!
 No internet connection’ as a major show-stopper.
-While cloud software on the web steers clear of this scenario by stating internet connection as a minimum requirement, it is not the same case with mobile apps.
+While cloud software on the web steers clear of this scenario by stating internet connection as a minimum requirement, it is not the same as mobile apps.
 With an increasing number of mobile apps being developed on an offline-first approach, and given the portability of mobile devices across different networks, it is only a matter of time before ‘offline mode’ becomes a norm for every app.

 If you’re about to make your mobile app work without network connectivity, here are some questions you need to have answers for.